topheman/react-es6-isomorphic/README.md

 So, any **client-side related pull-requests** should be done against [topheman/react-es6](https://github.com/topheman/react-es6).

-**This repo is only about server-side rendering.** I won't accept pull-request about client-side features.
+**This repo is only about server-side rendering.** I won't accept pull-requests about client-side features.

 ###FAQ